aws-samples/eks-workshop-v2/website/docs/security/secrets-management/secrets-manager/ascp.md

 sidebar_position: 62
 ---

-If you ran the `prepare-environment` script detailed in a [previous step](./index.md), it has already installed the AWS Secrets and Configuration Provider (ASCP) for the Kubernetes Secrets Store CSI Driver that's required for this lab.
+When you ran the `prepare-environment` script detailed in a [previous step](./index.md), it has already installed the AWS Secrets and Configuration Provider (ASCP) for the Kubernetes Secrets Store CSI Driver that's required for this lab.

 Lets then, validate if the addons deployed.